raferdev/instagram/README.md

 ## 🧐 About <a name = "about"></a>

 This project i use to training the HTML and CSS notation.
-I have to search by specific tags in html to recreate the original site and css properties to interage with user and organize the front-end.
+I had to search by specific tags in html to recreate the original site and css properties to interage with user and organize the front-end.
 Its responsive layout and can change with 3 types of display widths (bigger than 935px, bigger than 614px and less than 614px).

 ## 🏁 Getting Started <a name = "getting_started"></a>